bio-comp/bio-comp/README.md

-- I am a data scientist specializing in machine learning and bioinformatics.
+I am a data scientist specializing in machine learning and bioinformatics.
+My experience includes analysis of DNA/RNA/Proteomic in plants and animals using statistical and machine learning methods.
+Moreover, I have developed and analyzed solutions for the efficacy of COVID-19 RT-PCR diagnositic testing.

 <!---